-Another factor contributing to the constraints in the housing market is the challenges faced by potential buyers, particularly private-sector workers who are viewed as higher-risk borrowers, in obtaining mortgages.
+Saudi Arabia currently faces a shortage in the housing sector, particularly in the low to mid income levels.
+Estimates based on applications to the Ministry of Housing and the REDF indicate that the shortage of affordable housing for Saudi citizens is approximately 1.47 million homes.
+The reasons for the constraints in the housing market include the high cost of land in certain urban areas (in Riyadh, for example, land can constitute as much as 50 per cent. of the cost of a housing unit) as well as challenges faced by potential buyers, particularly private sector workers who are viewed as higher risk borrowers, in obtaining mortgages.
 In February 2016, SAMA increased the limit on real estate financing from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required down payment on a home from 30 per cent. to 15 per cent.), on the basis that the previous requirement had resulted in a market slowdown and was prohibitive to many low- to middle-income Saudi nationals.
 In January 2017, SAMA allowed lenders to implement the change to the real estate financing limit.